intracer/wlxjury/README.md

 Application will start and will compile the changes in the backgroud.

 ### IDEs
 One of the best IDEs for Scala is [Intellij IDEA](https://en.wikipedia.org/wiki/IntelliJ_IDEA).
 It has free and open-source Community version and Scala plugin.
-Paid (or [available for free for open-source project communities like Wikimedia](https://lists.wikimedia.org/pipermail/wikitech-l/2016-May/085558.html)) Ultimate version also provides additional support for Play Framework like [template](https://www.playframework.com/documentation/2.4.x/ScalaTemplates) and [route](https://www.playframework.com/documentation/2.4.x/ScalaRouting) files.
+Paid (or [available for free for open-source project communities like Wikimedia](https://lists.wikimedia.org/pipermail/wikitech-l/2016-May/085558.html)) Ultimate version also provides additional support for Play Framework features like [template](https://www.playframework.com/documentation/2.4.x/ScalaTemplates) and [route](https://www.playframework.com/documentation/2.4.x/ScalaRouting) files.

 There are Scala plugins for [Eclipse](http://scala-ide.org/) and [NetBeans](https://en.wikipedia.org/wiki/NetBeans) IDEs.